 While reflecting on my time spent in the classroom, I’m sometimes embarrassed to admit that I rarely used technology in the classroom to differentiate learning for my students.
 During my first two years with Teach for America, I was exposed to a wealth of community knowledge, plenty of professional development opportunities, and variety of pedagogical perspectives.
-And though I was surrounded by innovative educators eager to share their knowledge, I rarely used technology to differentiate learning for my students.
+And though I was surrounded by innovative educators eager to share their knowledge, I was not sold on technology and rarely used it to differentiate learning for my students.
 By sharing my experiences now, I hope to encourage other tech-averse educators to reexamine their mindset.

 When I was teaching, my use of technology in the classroom was limited to Smartboard and WiFi access.
 I regret that I did not put technology into the hands of my students as often as I used it to illustrate my lessons.
 While playing funny videos in class helped me to engage my students, I now know that the full benefits of technology in the classroom can only really be seen once devices are in the hands of students.
 Students need hands-on experience to learn how to type with speed and accuracy, conduct and synthesize online research, and collaborate with people on the other side of the world.